Vibration--Measurement

 Abstract

-Interview with Malcolm Crocker, Distinguished University Professor Emeritus at Auburn University.
-Crocker recounts his childhood in England during World War II where he was inspired by the aircraft industry in the UK at the time.
-He describes attending University of Southampton for his undergraduate and master’s degrees in the aeronautical engineering program.
-Crocker then worked at Wyle Labs in Huntsville Alabama before returning to England to complete his graduate studies at Liverpool.
-He describes accepting an offer to join the faculty at Purdue University as an associate professor, where he stayed for many years.
-Crocker then was offered a position as department head at Auburn.
-Crocker describes his involvement in the Institute of Noise Control Engineering (INCE) and his role as a founding director of INCE International.
-He also details his activity within the Acoustical Society of America (ASA), where he has served on the Noise Committee and the History Committee.
+In this interview organized through the Acoustical Society of America, Malcolm Crocker recounts his childhood in England during World War II and attending the University of Southampton for his undergraduate and master’s degrees in the aeronautical engineering program.
+Crocker then worked at Wyle Labs in Huntsville, Alabama, before returning to England to complete his graduate studies at Liverpool.
+He describes accepting an offer to join the faculty at Purdue University, where he stayed for years before he was offered a position as department head at Auburn University, where he eventually took emeritus status.
+Crocker discusses his involvement in the Institute of Noise Control Engineering (INCE) and his role as a founder of INCE International.
+He also details his activity within the Acoustical Society of America, where he has served on the Noise Committee and the History Committee.

 Interviewed by